 “The Rachael Ray partnership is a publicity stunt, but it also allows the ability to test things in a really short period of time to see if a cuisine is a trend or a fad, or to see if the Whole30 demand is really there for delivery,” Richert said.
 “At the end of the day, it doesn’t come at a huge cost to them and their partners to find out and to be nimble in a way restaurants can’t be.”

 For Uber, the brand can also draw from its experience as a first mover in the ghost restaurant landscape.
 Kristen Adamowski, virtual restaurants lead at Uber Eats, told Restaurant Dive that the company began rolling out ghost restaurants in 2017 to “fill selections gaps between supply and demand.”
-The company now operates 2,100 virtual kitchens in the U.S. and Canada, and about 5,000 total globally.
+In the fall of 2019, the company operated 2,100 virtual kitchens in the U.S. and Canada, and about 5,000 total globally.

 Virtual restaurants have been a focus for Uber because they enable the company to leverage its technology and insights to help restaurants unlock new opportunities, increase sales and reach new customers without incurring the large costs associated with opening a brick-and-mortar location, Adamowski said.